 Without receiving any feedback it was difficult to pinpoint exactly why she wasn’t getting any interviews.
 Initially she had been cautious about applying to applications asking for things she didn’t know, but her friends explained that no one really knew all the buzzwords used and to apply anyway.
 She kept applying and changing up her resume every so often.
 She’d heard that employers don’t tend to trust juniors without much experience, as they don’t want to risk the time and expense on training if it doesn’t work out.
 As best as she can tell, no one was giving her a chance due to the gap in her resume and lack of experience - especially when her degree and previous tech experience wasn’t in english.

 Then she applied to a Hatchways job posting.
-Donya was encouraged to take the online assessment and got good feedback from the tech leads, eventually getting into the Hatchways Career Accelerator Program.
+Donya was encouraged to take the online assessment and got good feedback from the tech leads, eventually getting into the Hatchways Career Accelerator Program (this program does not run anymore, we know offer this tool for developers to upskill and improve their skills).
 This was what she calls the turning point in her career.
 After four weeks in the career accelerator program, Hatchways set up interviews for her, and that was how she got her first tech job.

 During the time she updated herself on programming, she thought of how she had missed out on the development world she had left behind.
 Donya had a motivation that kept her going, through being rejected again and again.
 It took her a whole year to get her first job.
 She worked at Gordian Software for about 13 months, where she learned lots of great skills but as it was a contract position she wanted something a bit more permanent.
 She reached out to Hatchways again to ask if they would continue to support her in finding a new more permanent job.
 She was set up with four interviews over a period of 3 - 4 weeks and received two great offers.